seraya-ov/weather-app/README.md

 ## How to run:

-> mvn clean package docker compose up --build
+> mvn clean package docker-compose up --build